radius-project/docs/docs/content/getting-started/quickstarts/dapr-quickstart/_index.md

 - [kubectl CLI](https://kubernetes.io/docs/tasks/tools/)
 - [Visual Studio Code](https://code.visualstudio.com/) (recommended)
   - The [Radius VSCode extension]({{< ref "getting-started" >}}) provides syntax highlighting, completion, and linting.
-  - You can also complete this tutorial with any basic text editor.
+  - You can also complete this quickstart with any basic text editor.

 ### Initialize a Radius environment